Welcome to Acme. We're glad you're here.

 Fix #7

-Before/after buried in italic fine print at the bottom.
-Reader must infer the contrast.
+Before/after contrast buried in fine print.
+Reader must infer why completing steps matters.